Looking for a quick and easy way of making coffee? Then you should definitely consider French press and drip coffee.

 Can You Make Espresso in a French Press or Drip Machine?

 Yes and yes!
-It’s possible to make espresso in both a French press and drip coffee machine.
+It’s possible to make espresso in both a French press and drip coffee machine, removing the need for any espresso machine.

-Here’s the step-by-step process for making espresso with a French press:
+Here’s the step-by-step process for making espresso with French presses:

 - 1Pre-heat your French press with warm water prior to brewing.
 This will help to create a warm, full-bodied espresso